Physical Sciences - Bachelor of Science

 Preparing for Professional Studies

 Students intending to enter professional programs at other universities can take their pre-professional programs in the Faculty of Arts and Science at MacEwan University.
-The university offers the first and second year of a number of pre-professional programs, including chiropractic medicine, dental hygiene, dentistry, medical laboratory science, medicine, optometry, pharmacy and veterinary medicine.
-All courses taken in these pre-professional programs are credit courses and, as such, they may be applied to any of the degrees offered by MacEwan University.
+The university offers the first and second years of several pre-professional programs, including chiropractic medicine, dental hygiene, dentistry, medical laboratory science, medicine, optometry, pharmacy, and veterinary medicine.
+All courses in these pre-professional programs are credit courses, and, as such, they may apply to the degrees offered by MacEwan University.

-Students are advised to consult the admissions requirements for the universities and programs of their choice, and to select their MacEwan University courses accordingly.
-Completion of pre-professional courses at MacEwan University does not guarantee admission to the subsequent professional program.
-Each professional program requires a separate application and entry is competitive, not automatic.
+Students are advised to consult the admissions requirements for the universities and programs of their choice and to select their MacEwan University courses accordingly.
+Completing pre-professional courses at MacEwan University does not guarantee admission to the subsequent professional program.
+Each professional program requires a separate application, and entry is competitive, not automatic.

 Degree Requirements